plone/documentation/manage/deploying/logs.rst

 ~~~~~~~~~~

 You may set the verbosity level of access and event logs via the zope2instance
 sections for your clients.
-This isn't very useful for event logs, but can be
+In the context of deployments, it can be
-very useful for access logs.
+very useful for change the loglevel for access logs.
 The default verbosity level for access
 logs - WARN - creates an entry for every HTTP access.
 If you are recording
 HTTP accesses via your proxy server, you may change the access logging level
 to "ERROR" and dramatically slow the rate at which your access logs grow::